Andi Farid Izdihar: CEV Moto3 Junior World Championship

-Through Astra Honda Racing Team, he participated in 2016 FIM CEV Moto3 Junior World Championship.
+Through Astra Honda Racing Team, Izdihar participated in 2016 FIM CEV Moto3 Junior World Championship.
 His first season racing in Europe was concluded with ranking 32nd in the standings, as he finished in the points once, a 12th place at Portimao Circuit.

-He was retained by Astra Honda Racing for 2017 FIM CEV Moto3 Junior World Championship, and he finished 5th at the season opener Circuito de Albacete.
+Izdihar was retained by Astra Honda Racing for 2017 FIM CEV Moto3 Junior World Championship, and he finished 5th at the season opener Circuito de Albacete.
 In overall, Izdihar made it to 17th in the final standings, scoring 29 points during the year.
 He also raced in AP250 class of Asia Road Racing Championship (ARRC), as a wildcard for Sentul round.
 He achieved 2nd and 3rd in the 2 races of the round.

 After his place in CEV Moto3 was taken over by Gerry Salim, Izdihar was appointed by Astra Honda Racing to ride Honda CBR600RR in 2018 ARRC, in the Supersport 600 (SS600) class.
 He scored double victories at Sentul round.
 The results put him in contention for the championship title as his points were not too far from the leading riders (after Sentul round he ranked 3rd).
 However, in the last round at Chang International Circuit, he only ranked 7th and 8th, and so finished 5th in the final standings.

-He continued to race in 2019 ARRC SS600 class, with Astra Honda Racing, where he was 5th in the final standings, with 2 podium finishes at Sepang International Circuit and at The Bend Motorsport Park, both coming in Race 2 of respective rounds.
+Izdihar continued to race in 2019 ARRC SS600 class, with Astra Honda Racing, where he was 5th in the final standings, with 2 podium finishes at Sepang International Circuit and at The Bend Motorsport Park, both coming in Race 2 of respective rounds.

 Moto2 World Championship

-He was picked by Astra Honda Racing team to race in the majority of the 2019 FIM CEV Moto2 European Championship season.
+Izdihar was picked by Astra Honda Racing team to race in the majority of the 2019 FIM CEV Moto2 European Championship season.
 He finished in the top 10 three times, collecting 36 points, and finishing the season in 14th place overall.

-He participated in the 2019 Misano Moto2 race as a replacement for Dimas Ekky, at Idemitsu Honda Team Asia, who was absent due to an injury, and he finished the race in 24th position.
+Izdihar participated in the 2019 Misano Moto2 race as a replacement for Dimas Ekky, at Idemitsu Honda Team Asia, who was absent due to an injury, and he finished the race in 24th position.

-For the 2020 Moto2 season, he replaced Dimas Ekky permanently, at the Idemitsu Honda Asia Team, where he joined former competitor in Asia Talent Cup Somkiat Chantra.
+For the 2020 Moto2 season, Izdihar replaced Dimas Ekky permanently, at the Idemitsu Honda Asia Team, where he joined former competitor in Asia Talent Cup Somkiat Chantra.
 Izdihar did not score any points throughout the season however.